Researchers fear it may be too late to save J50, the ailing baby killer whale

 As days tick by, it may already be too late to help J50, an ailing baby whale in the critically endangered clan of southern resident killer whales.

-“It is very possible that she has succumbed at this point and that we may never see her again,” said Teri Rowles, of the marine mammal health and stranding program for the National Oceanic and Atmospheric Administration (NOAA).
+“It is very possible that she has succumbed at this point and that we may never see her again,” said Teri Rowles, director of the marine mammal health and stranding program for the National Oceanic and Atmospheric Administration (NOAA).

 “We are hopeful that there is a chance that we may be able to assist her with medical treatment, that we may be able to get her nourishment and treat her.”